Houdini 20.5 Nodes Geometry nodes

 Houdini’s copying/instancing workflows are based on using the pscale (point scale) attribute to control the size of each instance.
 Since this is a scale, it works best if you model the objects to copy/instance at 1 unit scale, at least along the axis you don’t want to overlap when scattering.

-For example, if you are scattering trees, it is best to model each tree so the “radius” of the tree (the maximum distance from the center of the truck to the end of the longest branch) is one world unit.
+For example, if you are scattering trees, it is best to model each tree so the “radius” of the tree (the maximum distance from the center of the trunk to the end of the longest branch) is one world unit.
 Then the copy node can scale the tree smaller or larger using pscale.

 If you have a model created at a different scale, you can make it 1 unit scale with the Match Size node.